artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw3/homework3.md

 A skeleton file [homework3.py](homework3.py) containing empty definitions for each question has been provided.
 Since portions of this assignment will be graded automatically, none of the names or function signatures in this file should be modified.
 However, you are free to introduce additional variables or functions if needed.

 You may import definitions from any standard Python library, and are encouraged to do so in case you find yourself reinventing the wheel.
-If you are unsure where to start, consider taking a look at the data structures and functions defined in the `collections`, `itertools`, `Queue`, and `random` modules.
+If you are unsure where to start, consider taking a look at the data structures and functions defined in the `collections`, `itertools`, `queue`, and `random` modules.

 You will find that in addition to a problem specification, most programming questions also include a pair of examples from the Python interpreter.
 These are meant to illustrate typical use cases, and should not be taken as comprehensive test suites.